rfmoz/tuptime/misc/deb/readme.txt

     ls ../tuptime-*.deb

-4.- As root, install and enable:
+4.- As root, install and check if all was ok:

     dpkg -i tuptime-*.deb
     systemctl status tuptime.service